 The criteria and rationale for selecting the preferred alternative methods.

-The developer will identify and describe the alternative routes considered for the development including:
+The developer will identify and describe the alternative routes or segments of the route considered for the development including:

 A description of each alternative considered, how or why they are not environmentally, technically and/or economically feasible, and the rationale for rejecting any alternatives that are excluded from further assessment; and,

-The criteria and rationale for selecting the preferred alternative route, and the environmental, social and technical (including safety) constraints associated with them.
+The criteria and rationale for selecting the preferred route, and the environmental, social and technical (including safety) constraints associated with them.

-The developer will provide some level of environmental assessment of the alternative routes to substantiate their inclusion as viable alternatives, even if they are not being considered as the developer’s preferred route.
+The developer will provide some level of environmental assessment of the alternative routes or segments to substantiate their inclusion as viable alternatives, even if they are not being considered as the developer’s preferred route.

 The developer will indicate how community engagement and consultation and traditional knowledge have influenced the determinations on route options.